 - When it comes to multiple keystrokes, mechanical keyboards register every single key pressed, and they do it in the correct order.

-This second point is particularly important for gamers as membrane keyboards can fail to register some keys if they are pressed near-simultaneously, which can mean the difference between life and death in video games.
+This second point is particularly important for gamers as membrane keyboards can fail to register some keys if they are pressed near-simultaneously, which can mean the difference between life and death in certain video games.

 These days, even if you’re a PC master-race subscriber, it’s impossible to fully immerse yourself in the world of gaming without a proper controller as a lot of the titles that were originally created for consoles tend to continue working better when played with a controller even after being ported for PC.